ccofika/macro-mind-frontend/src/components/Collaboration/README.md

 # Real-Time Collaboration Features

-This directory contains components for the real-time collaboration system in MacroMind.
+This directory contains components for the real-time collaboration system in MacroMebit.
 These components enable multiple users to work together on the same canvas in real-time.

 ## Components